4 Best Bangkok Floating Markets (Plus a Free Shuttle Most Tourists Miss)

 Grab a spot on the wooden platforms by the water and order some som tum (papaya salad) while you watch the boats go by.

-Pro tip: Come around 11am if you want to eat.
-When we arrived at 8:30am, most food vendors hadn’t started cooking yet.
+Pro tip: Come around 11am if you want to eat here.
 By noon it gets pretty busy, but if you walk past the first cluster of eateries, you can usually find a quieter spot.

 If you have time, hop on one of the boat tours (100 baht).
 They run alongside the eating area and take you past temples and local homes – a nice break from the market scene.